 Radiotherapy to the pelvis may damage the bones in this area.
-But, this is rare in men.
+But, most women will not develop bone problems because of their treatment

 If radiotherapy damages the pelvic bones, it may increase the risk of fine, hair-line cracks in the bones.
 These are known as pelvic insufficiency fractures.
 They often do not cause any symptoms but may be seen on a scan.
 Sometimes they can be painful.
 The pain is normally in the lower back or pelvis when you are moving around.
 It can make walking difficult.
 Pain is not usually a problem when you are resting or sleeping.